LIHPC-Computational-Geometry/metis-rs/README.md

 ## Building

+Prerequisites:

+- METIS
+- clang v3.9 or above

 Bindings to METIS are made on the fly.
-You'll need METIS' header files and shared libraries in order to build these bindings.
-If those are in non-standard locations, please use the following commands:
+If METIS is installed in a non-standard location, please use the following commands:

     export METISDIR=path/to/your/metis/installation
     export CPATH="$METISDIR/include"